cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 Matlab controllers can also be started using the launcher.
 By default, the new instance of MATLAB will be running in non-interactive ("batch") mode.
-However, by providing the `--matlab-desktop` option, this can be overridden, which will cause the full desktop user interface to run.
+However, by providing the `--interactive` option, this can be overridden, which will cause the full desktop user interface to run.
 See [this page](matlab.md) for more details on how to debug webots controllers using the MATLAB desktop.

 Regardless of mode, the launcher will look for the latest installed version of MATLAB in the following locations, depending on the OS: